Best Automatic BBQ Temperature Controllers

 If you’re looking for a simple, quality BBQ temperature controller then the BBQ Guru PartyQ is one of the best you can buy.

-The IQ110 is still a very good controller though, the temperatures we fine and it was easy to set up.
+The IQ110 is still a very good controller though, the temperatures were good and it was easy to set up.
 It’s also the cheapest automatic temperature controller on the list.
-There are definitely a lot of positives to the IQ110 but be aware of the downfalls.
-Overall, if you’re on a very strict budget then this is one of the best automatic BBQ temperature controllers you can buy.
+There are definitely a lot of positives to the IQ110 but be aware of the slight down sides.
+Overall, if you’re on a stricter budget then this is one of the best automatic BBQ temperature controllers you can buy.

 Best Mid-Range Temperature Controller